jorn86/factorio-mods/radar-tech/README.md

 ------------------------------------
 This mod adds research to increase the radar's range and scanning speed.

+The listed optional dependencies are compatible mods, meaning this mod will not interfere with radars added by them.
+If you would like compatibility with another mod, please make a new thread on the mod portal.

 Changelog
 ---------
 The [changelog](changelog.txt) contains all notable changes to this project.